Last Updated: April 2026

 In addition to students, Stoke-on-Trent also has a large population of young professionals who are looking to rent properties.
 The city is home to a number of large employers, including Siemens, NCH Healthcare, and Bet365.
 These employers provide good jobs and salaries, which helps to support the demand for rental properties in Stoke-on-Trent.

-Zoopla’s recent article also notes that Stoke-on-Trent’s property market is expected to continue to grow in the coming years.
+Zoopla’s historic articles also noted that Stoke-on-Trent’s property market is expected to continue to grow in the coming years, which has recently been confirmed by the latest March 2026 ONS reports.
 This is due to a number of factors, including the city’s strong economic growth, its growing population, and its investment in infrastructure.
 As the property market continues to grow, rental yields in Stoke-on-Trent are likely to remain high.

 Overall, Stoke-on-Trent is a good city for investors who are looking for high rental yields.
 The city has a strong rental demand, relatively low property prices, and a growing property market.
 These factors all contribute to Stoke-on-Trent’s high rental yields, which make it a good investment for buy-to-let landlords.